reef-technologies/handbook/training.md

  - http://thesecretlivesofdata.com/raft/ - demo of RAFT, a consensus algorithm
  - https://arp242.net/weblog/yaml_probably_not_so_great_after_all.html - YAML: probably not so great after all
  - https://rock-it.pl/how-to-write-excellent-dockerfiles/ - (somewhat outdated) information about good dockerfile creation (reducing amount of layers by multi-stage build was added after this guide was written)
+ - https://wingolog.org/archives/2018/05/21/correct-or-inotify-pick-one - if you are tempted to use `inotify` in production.
+See [fatrace](http://manpages.ubuntu.com/manpages/trusty/man1/fatrace.1.html) or [python-fanotify](https://github.com/google/python-fanotify) instead

 ### all python developers